 Summaries of all the Testbed 10 Engineering Reports are available on the OGC Interoperability Testbed 10 (OWS-10) web page.

 The sponsors of the upcoming OGC Testbed 11 testbed activity are reviewing the results of Testbed 10 and developing new sets of interoperability requirements to be addressed by Testbed 11's participating technology providers.
 OGC Testbed 11 requirements will undoubtedly include additional Cross-Community Interoperability requirements.

 Contact the OGC to learn more about OGC Testbed 11 and how you might get involved as a sponsor or technology provider participant.

-The OGC® is an international consortium of more than 475 companies, government agencies, research organisations, and universities participating in a consensus process to develop publicly available geospatial standards.
+The OGC is an international consortium of more than 475 companies, government agencies, research organizations, and universities participating in a consensus process to develop publicly available geospatial standards.
 OGC standards support interoperable solutions that "geo-enable" the Web, wireless and location-based services, and mainstream IT.
-Visit the OGC website at http://www.opengeospatial.org/.
+OGC standards empower technology developers to make geospatial information and services accessible and useful with any application that needs to be geospatially enabled.
+Visit the OGC website at http://www.opengeospatial.org/contact.